nriley/brightness/README.md

 brightness
 ==========

-Command-line display brightness control for OS X.
+Command-line display brightness control for macOS.

-This tool enables programmatic control of OS X screen brightness.
+This tool enables programmatic control of macOS screen brightness.
 You can set and retrieve hardware brightness settings with this utility.

+<table><tr><th>
 	Please note that if you cannot control your display’s brightness from Displays System Preferences, you will not be able to do it with `brightness`.
-See [#11](https://github.com/nriley/brightness/issues/11) for more information and some potential other options.
+See <a href="https://github.com/nriley/brightness/issues/11">this issue</a> for more information and some potential other options.
+</th></tr></table>

 Install with Homebrew
 --------------------